Skryabin-P/Printers-web-panel/README.md

 Don't judge site design I'm not a frontender at all :D

-With celery does requesting printers by snmp every hour from 8am to 22pm and insert this data about page count, toner left in DataBase
+With celery does requesting printers by snmp every hour from 8am to 22pm and records this data about page printing count, toner left in DataBase

 ### There's few main parts :
 1. Admin dashboard.
 Where we can add printer models, toner models etc. And we use this to add printers